isaqb-org/glossary/manuscript/1-terms-A-C.md

 Category: Quality, ISO 25010

+{#term-consistency}
+### Consistency

+A consistent systems does not contain contradictions.

+* Identical problems are solved with identical (or at least similar) approaches.
+* Degree, to which data and their relations comply to validation rules.
+* Clients (of a database) get identical results for identical queries (e.g. Monotonic-Read-Consistency, Montonic-Write-Consistency, Read-Your-Writes-Consistency etc.)
+* With respect to behavior: Degree, to which a system behaves coherent, replicable and reasonable.

 {#term-constraint}
 ### Constraint
 A restriction on the degree of freedom you have in creating, designing, implementing or otherwise providing a solution.
 Constraints are often _global requirements_, such as limited development resources or a decision by senior management that restricts the way you plan, design, develop or operate a system.